fnalways/terminus-docs/docs/manual/docs-home.md

-# Documentation
+# Olares documentation

-Olares (formerly Terminus) is an open-source, self-hosted alternative to public clouds.
-It transforms your edge device into a sovereign cloud environment, offering cloud-level capabilities while prioritizing ease of use and privacy.

-For a comprehensive overview of the system, visit our [GitHub repository](https://github.com/beclab/olares).

 :::info Note
 We're updating our documentation to reflect the rebranding.
 While you may see different interface labels in screenshots, all features and procedures remain the same.
 :::

-## New to Olares?
+## What is Olares?
+Olares (formerly known as Terminus) is an open-source cloud operating system built for local AI.
+It turns your hardware into a private, scalable, and AI-ready environment, making it easy to host AI-powered applications, self-manage services, or collaborate securely with your team.

+With Olares, self-hosting is no longer a daunting task.
+It simplifies complex processes like network setup, domain management, and service orchestration, enabling both beginners or experienced users to focus on what truly matters.

+Privacy and independence are at the core of Olares.
+It is perfect for individuals or teams who want to avoid relying on centralized platforms.
+Your data stays on your hardware, and all tasks are processed locally, so your sensitive information never leaves your control.
+Olares gives you complete ownership of your data and infrastructure without sacrificing performance or simplicity.

 <div class="cta">
   <a href="./get-started/">
     <div class="content">
-      <h3>Get started with Olares</h3>
+      <h3>New to Olares?</h3>
       <p>Check out the get-started guide to set up Olares on your local machine</p>
     </div>
     <div class="arrow">→</div>
   </a>
 </div>

+## Highlighted features

+Olares offers a wide array of features designed to enhance security, ease of use, and development flexibility:

+- **Enterprise-grade security**: Secure your self-hosted cloud with simplified network configuration using Tailscale, Headscale, Cloudflare Tunnel, and FRP.
+- **Secure and permissionless application ecosystem**: Access nearly 100 free applications in a secure, sandboxed environment.
+[See what Olares Market has to offer](https://market.olares.xyz/).
+- **Unified file system and database**: Support automated scaling, backups, and high availability.
+- **Single sign-on**: Log in once to access all applications within Olares with a shared authentication service.
+- **AI capabilities**: Manage GPU resources, host AI models locally, and build private knowledge bases with complete privacy.
+- **Built-in applications**: Get started with essential pre-installed applications such as Files, Vault, Wise, Profile and Dashboard.
+- **Seamless anywhere access**: Access your devices from anywhere using dedicated clients for mobile, desktop, and browsers.
+- **Development tools**: Build and port applications easily with comprehensive development tools.

 ## Pick your path